hmrc/customs-declarations-metrics/README.md

 The metric events are persisted in Mongo

 ### Stuff left TODO
-* consider simplifying some of the serialisation in models
-* need test for INDEX
+* improve coverage for exception cases
-* 2nd and 3rd notification should return ACCEPTED
-* grafana graphs
+* grafana graphs & non-infinite counter
 * TTL in mongo

 | Path                                                                                                                            |  Method  | Description                                |